p3lim/p3lim.github.io/_posts/2018-08-27-wireguard.md

 Finally, just flip the switch in the app and you should be connected!

-You can now see all peers by running `sudo wg` on the server.
+You can now see all peers by running `wg` on the server.

 ### Persistency